Gordon Castle: Georgian rebuilding

-Victorian and Edwardian Splendour
+Victorian and Edwardian splendour

 The castle and estates passed to his nephew Charles Lennox, 5th Duke of Richmond, whose principal seat was Goodwood House in Sussex.
 To reflect the inheritance, he added the name Gordon to his own, founding the Gordon-Lennox line.
 Under his successors, the castle entered a period of extraordinary splendour.

 The 6th and 7th Dukes of Richmond and Gordon presided over the estate from 1860 to 1928.
-During their tenure, Gordon Castle became a centre of late-Victorian and Edwardian society; the Prince of Wales (later King George V) was a frequent guest, and the family hosted the celebrated Gordon Castle Highland Games, drawing crowds of up to thirty thousand.
+During their tenure, Gordon Castle became a centre of late-Victorian and Edwardian society; the Prince of Wales (later King George V) was a frequent guest, and the family hosted the Gordon Castle Highland Games, drawing crowds of up to thirty thousand.
 The 7th Duke of Richmond also encouraged local industry, assisting William Baxter in establishing what became the Baxters of Speyside food company.